Turkish Lahmacun Recipe: Easy & Homemade

-Lahmacun is popular street food in Turkey that, round, thin piece of dough topped with minced meat, tomatoes, onions, parsley, black pepper, and isot (red chili pepper), then baked in wood-fired ovens.
+Lahmacun is a Turkish street food: a round, thin piece of dough topped with ground meat, tomatoes, onions, parsley, black pepper, and isot (red chili pepper), then baked until crisp.
+At home you mix the spiced topping, roll the dough thin, and bake it on a hot stone for about 7 minutes until the meat browns.

 Lahmacun recipe